tumelohq/documentation/Investor_Account_Transparency/README.md

     }'
 ```

-The above request will return a response that includes the tumelo `id` of the newly created investor resource, similar to the following:
+The above request will return a response that includes the Tumelo `id` of the newly created investor resource, similar to the following:

 ```json
 {